+To choose between a horizontal or a vertical fence, it helps to know a few fence basics.
 Fences are composed of either two or three different types of boards, depending on the orientation of the fence boards:

 - Fence Stringer: Stringers are horizontal boards, usually two-by-fours, that run at the top and the bottom of the fence.
 Often, there is a third stringer in the middle.
 Only vertical fences have stringers.